renovatebot/renovate/docs/usage/configuration-options.md

 ## milestone

 If set to an existing and `open` milestone, the milestone will be added to the PR.
+This will only be done once on PR creation.

 For example: